Day to Day Benefits

 Reminds about products best before dates and suggests meals from those, preventing food waste.

-Track your or your family's consumption habits and trends (cost, health, ecological fooDprint)
+Track your or your family's consumption habits and trends (cost, health, ethical and ecological fooDprint)

 We advertise right on time, when the need for a new product or refill is needed.
 This is completely more advanced and more targetive advertising method than loyalty program ads, for example, which are based maybe in fancy AI but not in actual reality.
-Kitsain advertisers can be retailers or producers.
+Kitsain advertisers can be retailers, brands or producers.
+Commissions from online orders is an another revenue source.
+B2B subscription model is possible as well for commercial and institutional workplace kitchens and canteens.

-Who are the most willing and motivated to take part in price crowdsourcing according to our experience and insight
+Who are the most willing and motivated to take part in product and price data crowdsourcing according to our experience and insight?

 The Idea was moulded already back in 2001, as Ville made a working DINK-shopping list on WAP and bought a bar code scanner at home and even started a research plan about it, in the University of Helsinki.
 However, mobiles at that time were not handy enough and fixed Internet connections were expensive.
 The idea was re-accelerated further at Univ. of Helsinki's Bioeconomy Bootcamp 2016, and the code & team has been continuously developed further after that.